llouislu/tsql-diff/README.md

 Diff.CompareFolder
     @FolderPath NVARCHAR(1024) = N'/root/data/t',
-    -- location of a folder where T-SQL files are stored -- accepts both blackslashes on Windows and forwardslashes on *nix
+    -- location of a folder where T-SQL files are stored -- accepts filepaths on Windows and Linux
     @ModifierName NVARCHAR(32) = N'Model',
     -- a filename suffix in  identifying the current file as an anchor/master/standard/expected query -- e.g. In the filename 'q01Model.sql', 'Model' indicates the file is marked as correct.